newageoflight/gsse-anki/primer.md

 - Approach
     - Try to use a "ground-up" approach to anatomy if possible i.e. bones → muscles → vasculature and lymphatics → organs → superficial structures
     - Otherwise, synthesise out of the resources
+- Begin with the end-user in mind
+    - Everyone has their own preferences and ideas about how they personally like to style and use Anki.
+However, since this is a deck that is designed to be shared in the public good, it is necessary for us to think more about our end-users than ourselves when making the cards.
+    - To that end, make sure you observe these guidelines:
+        - Read and fully internalise all of S20's rules
+        - Assume the people using our deck may not necessarily be very smart or very keen on surgery - so keep the cards and explanations as simple and un-confusing as possible
+        - Try auditing the cards you make yourself first before sending them to me.
+Ask yourself: do you enjoy using them?
+Are they easy to learn from?
+How easily do they stick?
+If *you're* not happy with them, don't expect that someone else will be!

 ## How this project will work
 - Right now we are operating like this: